Habits of an agile servant leader – Habit 1: Awareness & Mindfulness

 “The people’s well-being, the people’s sense of connectedness and meaning takes center stage”.

-Watch The Misconceptions of Mindfulness at Work presented by Jacqueline Carter & Rasmus Hougaard at the Mindfulness & Well-Being at Work (November 2015), hosted by the UC Berkeley’s Greater Good Science Center (Reproduced from UC Berkeley’s Greater Good Science Center 2016).
+Watch The Misconceptions of Mindfulness at Work presented by Jacqueline Carter & Rasmus Hougaard at the Mindfulness & Well-Being at Work (November 2015), hosted by the UC Berkeley’s Greater Good Science Center (2016).

 Ways to cultivate more Awareness and Mindfulness at work

-Let’s try this 5-Minute Breathing Meditation To Cultivate Mindfulness published on Mindful Magazine (2014) in cooperation with UC Berkeley’s Greater Good Science Center.
+Let’s try this 5-Minute Breathing Meditation To Cultivate Mindfulness scientifically backed by UC Berkeley’s Greater Good Science Center.